aabmets/useful-scripts/optimize remote databases/README.md

 The 'optremdbs.sh' shell script connects to each remote host over SSH, uploads the adjacent 'remote_script.py' file to each host and executes it with the args provided to the shell script in the command line.
+Due to the nature of the implementation of this solution, it is trivial to modify the script files to run arbitrary Python scripts on remote machines.

 ### Exercise Premise